Periodontal Bone Regeneration in Mission Viejo

 Accomplished bone grafting specialists

-As periodontists, Dr. Setya, Dr. Hirst, and Dr. Bergman are highly trained and accomplished in advanced bone grafting procedures to regenerate lost bone.
+As periodontists, Dr. Setya, Dr. Reshad, and Dr. Bergman are highly trained and accomplished in advanced bone grafting procedures to regenerate lost bone.
 They keep current with continuing advancements in bone grafting procedure and use advanced technology to ensure the procedures are efficient, accurate and minimally invasive.

 Causes of bone loss